jkasaudhan/beautiful-jekyll/_posts/2016-02-20-wierd-parts-of-js.md

 grandFather.setMessage();
 grandFather.father.setMessage();
 ```
-Just for a minute and think what would be the result :).
+Just wait for a minute and think what would be the result :).
 I have separate post on how 'this' object works.

-Prints following result
+Prints following result:-

 Window {external: Object, chrome: Object, document: document, Prototype: Object, Class: Object…}